Malaysia's Pardons Board to meet on Tuesday to discuss Anwar Ibrahim's release

 "I am confident based on the statement made by none other than the Prime Minister of Malaysia," said Sivarasa.
 "His release will be immediate once they've made a decision."

-On Saturday, Malaysia's new prime minister Dr Mahathir Mohamad said the king had indicated he was willing to fully pardon Anwar, who has been serving out a "politically motivated" sentence for a sodomy conviction since 2015.
+On Saturday, Dr Mahathir Mohamad said that the King had indicated he was willing to fully pardon Anwar, who has been serving out a "politically motivated" sentence for a sodomy conviction since 2015.

 Anwar needs a royal pardon in order to get around a five-year ban from politics for those convicted of crimes in Malaysia.
 Ruling coalition Pakatan Harapan had agreed that Anwar will eventually take over from Dr Mahathir as prime minister.